aliasboink/aliasboink/README.md

 - Currently working as a DevOps Engineer.
 - Learning Golang with the aim to create solutions to infra problems.
 - I use Arch btw.
+And NeoVim btw.

 ###